-Weight Watchers Recipe of the Day: Healthy Pumpkin Pie Recipes
+Weight Watchers Recipe of the Day: WW Friendly Pumpkin Pie Recipes

 Pumpkin is a superfood you should add to your diet all year long.
 It’s rich in potassium, vitamin A, beta carotene and fiber.
 Unfortunately, the same cannot be said of traditional pumpkin pie

 Did you know that they typical slice of pumpkin pie has 350 (or more) calories, 14 g of fat and 45 g of carbohydrate?
 (Not exactly what you’d call Weight Watchers friendly!)

 There are lots of things you can do to make your pumpkin pie lighter and healthier, so why not trade in your traditional sugary high fat one for something a little better for you?

 When making pumpkin pie, always opt for pumpkin puree – not pumpkin pie mix – and add your own sweetener and spices.
 The pumpkin pie mix that you find in stores will be much higher in sugar and calories than regular canned pumpkin.

 I’ve got a great healthy low calorie recipe for Pumped-Up Pumpkin Pie Bites from The Biggest Loser Dessert Cookbook: More than 80 Healthy Treats That Satisfy Your Sweet Tooth without Breaking Your Calorie Budget by Devin Alexander.
 They’re a great individual-sized portion controlled alternative to a big wedge of pumpkin pie.